Meet our leadership

 About Richard

 At age 12, Richard was dying from an unknown illness until a brilliant doctor diagnosed him with non-Hodgkin’s Lymphoma and began aggressive chemotherapy treatment.
 The next two years of treatment were difficult for Richard and his low-income family, yet he found frequent joy in comic books and video games to keep his mind off the pain and nausea that came with bi-weekly chemo.
 After surviving childhood cancer, he pursued his passion for making movies and received a B.A. in Film & Electronic Media from Cal State Long Beach in 2005.
 In 2018, Richard was fortunate to meet Critical Care Comics at a convention and it was love at first sight.
-After joining, he immediately brought with him a passion for live events, quickly becoming a Volunteer Event Manager and soon after that, Vice President.
-Today, Richard is President of the organization, as well as managing a career in live event production sales, and is proud to have created the annual Heroes & Villains Ball and Cancer Hero Scholarship.
+After joining, he immediately brought with him a passion for live events, quickly becoming a Volunteer Event Manager and soon after that, Vice President before becoming President of the charity for several years.
+Today, Richard is CEO and Chairman of the organization, as well as managing a career in live event production sales, and is proud to have created the annual Heroes & Villains Ball and Cancer Hero Scholarship.
 While he may not read as many comics as he used to, he enjoys seeing the joy comic books bring to every child they visit.

 Michael Mutzhaus